drgrib/alfred/README.md

 <img src="./images/2-test.png" alt="test">

-And why not copy these to the clipboard so we can actually use them?
+Why not copy these to the clipboard so we can actually use them?

 <img src="./images/3-clipboard.png" alt="clipboard">